MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-webapp-install.md

 After installing the Dynamics 365 Remote Assist model-driven app, you'll be able to use any of the following features:

-- Use the Dynamics 365 Remote Assist client app on HoloLens or mobile to [capture and view asset data](asset-capture-overview.md).
+- Use the Dynamics 365 Remote Assist client app on HoloLens to [capture and view asset data](asset-capture-overview.md).

 - Create and share [one-time call links](one-time-call.md).